Brown-d0g/ghg_emissions/README.md

 # Rubric

-You will be assessed on whether you created a web-hosted (completion) with partial credit eligibility for having code or other progress on each sub-step.
+You will be assessed on whether you created a web-hosted visualization with partial credit eligibility for having code or other progress on each sub-step.
 Out of 200 points.